Flagella

 Filament

-Filament is the long, twisted prolonged structure out of the flagellum that is mainly proteinaceous and is known as flagellin.
-This structure helps to protrude from the cell surface and is charged with the responsibility of producing the force required for movement.
+Filament is the long, twisted structure out of the flagellum that is composed of protein, known as flagellin.
+This structure helps to protrude from the cell surface and is essential for producing the force required for movement.

 Hook

-The hook is thin, which is a concave section that links the filament with the basal body.
-The structure works as a pivot to transfer the twisting effect that is produced by the basal body to the filament, thus enabling rotation.
+The hook is thin, a concave section that links the filament with the basal body.
+The structure works as a pivot to transfer the twisting effect produced by the basal body to the filament, thus enabling rotation.

 Basal Body

-It is the basal body that secures the flagellum on the layer of the cell membrane and contains a motor that is responsible for the rotation.
-In bacteria, this motor is driven by proton motive force or sometimes sodium ions, on the other hand in archaea the ATP is used as fuel.
+The basal body secures the flagellum on the cell membrane and contains a motor that is responsible for the rotation.
+In bacteria, this motor is driven by proton motive force or sodium ions, on the other hand in archaea the ATP is used as an energy source.

 Bacterial Flagella

-Bacterial flagella consist of three main parts: these consist of the filament which is a helical structure of flagellin protein, the hook which links the filament to the motor and the basal body that are a digit that anchors the flagellum to the cell membrane and rotates.
+Bacterial flagella consist of three main parts.
+The filament which is a helical structure of flagellin protein, the hook which links the filament to the motor and the basal body that are a digit that anchors the flagellum to the cell membrane and rotates.

-The bacterial flagella can rotate like a propeller; as a result, it enables the bacteria to move in any liquid substratum.
+Movement: The bacterial flagella can rotate like a propeller.
+As a result, it enables the bacteria to move in any liquid substratum.
 The rotational direction is either clockwise or anticlockwise and this must switch so that the bacterium can perform runs and tumbles for chemotaxis.

 Eukaryotic Flagella